Site Section Links

 Meaning, or the Lack Thereof

 Faced with the enormous amount of evil and suffering in our world, the rational, critical thinking man is tempted to conclude that there is no meaning to be found within the universe apart from the limited and temporary meaning of living and maximizing one's own fulfillment and that of other temporal humans.
-This evil and suffering has seemingly gone on for as long as human life on the earth, and no one escapes the end of life's withering, decaying or dying process unless one is cut down "in the quick."
+This evil and suffering has seemingly gone on for as long as human life on the earth, and apparently no one escapes the end of life's withering, decaying or dying process unless one is earlier cut down "in the quick."
 Even if Jesus is God, this evil seemingly has swallowed up even the Christian God himself, and with the claimed exception for mystical personal experiences he hasn't been heard from for over two thousand years.

-We will begin with what James Haught says in Free Inquiry, April-May 2013, p.16:
+So, we will begin with what James Haught says in Free Inquiry, April-May 2013, p.16:

 “When I came of age and slowly began to